Netatalk/netatalk-homepage/manual/en/afp.conf.md

 name of the section in square brackets and continues until the next section begins.
 Sections contain parameters of the form:

-        name = value
+        option = value

 The file is line-based - that is, each newline-terminated line represents either a comment, a section name or a parameter.

-Section and parameter names are case sensitive.
+Parameter names are case sensitive, while section names are not.

 Only the first equals sign in a parameter is significant.
 Whitespace before or after the first equals sign is discarded.
 Leading, trailing